STEAM Learning in the Classroom: 5 Methods for Authentic Experiences

 One of the components of a Sprint is creating “User Stories”.
 User Stories are written out by a Product Owner to help developers engineer a project.
 User Stories may differ in language based on organization, but they all have one thing in common: an end goal stated from the user’s perspective, usually in the form of a sentence.

 Atlassian’s Agile Coach’s User Story template provides the following:

 “As a [persona], I [want to], [so that].”

-A simple, one-step example using components from SAM Labs’ STEAM Kit could look like this:
+A simple, real world example using components from SAM Labs’ STEAM Kit could look like this:

 “As a user, I want the LED light to come on when I cover the light sensor block.”

-In the context of STEAM curriculum, you could have students brainstorm, prior to their actual project design, a couple of answers to the following questions:
+In the context of a STEAM classroom and curriculum, you could have students practice classification (categorizing) and brainstorming, prior to their project design, a couple of answers to the following questions:

 - WHO is this project being designed for?
 What is their persona?
 What considerations should be taken for the typical user we are designing for?